Nascent Iodine: Do UK Citizens Need to Supplement?

 This glycerite of nascent iodine is completely unique in the market and offers far superior stability compared with nascent iodine supplements of the past.
 A single drop of this high-quality, super-absorbable iodine yields 450 mcg.

-Recommended Dosage for Iodine
+Recommended Dosages for Iodine

 You may be wondering whether a dosage of 450 mcg is really necessary.
 But similar dosages are recommended by physicians Guy Abraham, MD, and the aforementioned David Brownstein, MD.